PawanKhanal/MindAi/README.md

-# PalmMind RAG Backend System
+# MindAi RAG Backend System

-PalmMind is a production-ready Retrieval-Augmented Generation (RAG) backend built with FastAPI.
+MindAi is a production-ready Retrieval-Augmented Generation (RAG) backend built with FastAPI.
 It supports document ingestion, semantic search, conversational chat, and automated interview booking — all using fully local infrastructure (Qdrant, Redis, Docker).